 - Microphone two microphones - Video camera one video camera, battery, charger - Digital camera one digital camera, battery, charger - Flash drives two 4-8 GB flash drives - SD card two 64 GB SD cards - Tripod two tripods, compatible with the program's video and digital cameras

 These items need to be available in each building where the course is being taught.

 Written Component

-Students will write as staff members of the school newspaper.
+- Students will write as staff members of the school newspaper. - Students will write scripts for news broadcasts.

 Curriculum Document